The Wye Tour and the Picturesque

 Visitors to the Wye Valley today are following in the footsteps of many an eighteenth century traveller, sketchbook in hand, eagerly pursuing the British equivalent of the European Grand Tour.
 The man who popularised the Wye Tour, promoted the area for its 'Picturesque' beauty, and contributed to its reputation as the birthplace of British Tourism, was the Reverend William Gilpin.
 The pioneer of the 'Picturesque', he saw the landscape as 'expressive of that peculiar beauty which is agreeable in a picture.'

 His writings influenced the remarkable popularity of English landscape painting during the last decade of the 18th Century, and inspired the Romantic poets.
-Gilpin’s ‘Observations on the River Wye’ appeared in print in 1782.
+Gilpin’s ‘Observations on the River Wye’ appeared in print in 1782, although his journey actually took place in 1770.
 Arguably the first tour guide to be published in Britain, it was one of a series of illustrated guidebooks to help travellers locate and enjoy the most ‘Picturesque’ aspects of the countryside.
 In fact, it was many years earlier, in 1745 that the true originator of the 'Wye Tour', Dr John Egerton, started taking friends on boat trips down the Valley from the rectory at Ross-on-Wye.
 Little did he know that he had started a trend, and once Gilpin’s guidebook was published, demand grew so much that by 1808 there were eight boats winding their way down the Wye.

 The Wye Valley was witnessing the birth of British tourism.
 By 1850 more than 20 of the more literate 'tourists' had published their own accounts of the Wye Tour.
 Some of the most famous poets, writers and artists of Gilpin’s day made the pilgrimage to the great sights of Goodrich, Tintern and Chepstow - among them Pope, Coleridge, Wordsworth, Thackeray and Turner.
 The many guidebooks, engravings and paintings ensured a continuing steady stream of visitors.
 Some of these works are today held in the collections at Chepstow and Monmouth Museums.